-San Clemente is a school that offers its students a wide range of appealing activities including athletics and swimming carnivals, representative and school sport, music and drama concerts, retreats, leadership days, debating, public speaking, faculty excursions, school camps (Years 7) and several other extracurricular opportunities.
+San Clemente is a school that offers its students a wide range of appealing activities including athletics and swimming carnivals, representative and school sport, music and drama concerts, retreats, leadership days, debating, public speaking, faculty excursions, school camps (Years 7) and several other extra curricular opportunities.
 These activities along with a positive atmosphere help to make San Clemente an enjoyable place in which to learn.
-At the end of 2023 elections were held for a Student Leadership Team to comprise new members, four of which are School Captains and two representatives for each of the Ministry, Stewardship and Cultural portfolios.
+At the end of 2024 elections were held for a Student Leadership Team to comprise new members, four of which are School Captains and two representatives for each of the Ministry, Stewardship and Cultural portfolios.
 Four Student House Captains and four Sport House Captains complete the team.
 The inclusion of an Aboriginal portfolio continued for the 2023/2024 Student Leadership Team.

 The students at San Clemente appreciate the voice that the Student Leadership Team gives to the student body.
 Students are able to contribute ideas and suggestions to continue to enhance the San Clemente community.
 With the goal of providing the most optimal environment for education, the Student Leader role is to support the school to ensure that any changes ultimately benefit the students.

 The Student Leadership Team meet with the Year 10 LOWE and members of the School Executive to discuss initiatives and enact change in the school.

-Scope for students in Years 7-9 to become involved in leadership Team will meet regularly with the Principal throughout 2024 and beyond.
+Scope for students in Years 7-9 to become involved in leadership is also broadened in preparation for the 2024 school year.